Box size: 27"D x 30"W x 47"H (72 x 80 x 45cm)

-In the case of ErgoTune's Supreme line of chairs, the Singapore-based manufacturer has paid close attention to user feedback, resulting in its most refined chair to date with the ErgoTune Supreme V3.
+In an effort to achieve this, the Singapore-based manufacturer has paid close attention to user feedback for its Supreme chair range, resulting in its most refined offering to date with the ErgoTune Supreme V3.

 While the Supreme V3's price point places it squarely in mid-range territory, the chair actually offers a comparable feature set to the most premium option in our best office chairs roundup, the Herman Miller Aeron — it even goes a step further by including a fully adjustable headrest!

 But how does it fair when it comes to comfort and ergonomics?
 Over a period of several weeks, I've been using ErgoTune's third iteration of the Supreme chair in my home office, and while it took a little time to adjust to its rigidity, it's certainly improved my posture.
 It's simply impossible to slouch in this thing.

 To make a long story short, ErgoTune's Supreme V3 is easily the highest quality mesh chair we've tested at this price point.
 Whether it's right for you will ultimately depend on your tolerance for its strong lumbar support.

 ErgoTune Supreme V3 review: Price and configuration